 - No make-up is to be applied for 72 hours after the procedure.
 After any eyeliner procedure, use new mascara.
 Do not us an eyelash curler for two weeks.

-- Do not expose your healing skin to direct sun, tanning beds, hot tubs, (tub baths if body treated area), saunas, salt water, chlorinated pools, direct shower spray, hot water, skin creams, ointments, or lotions other than what you have been instructed to use 2 weeks following your procedure.
+Do not expose your healing skin to direct sunlight, tanning beds, hot tubs, (tub baths if body treated area), saunas, salt water, chlorinated pools, direct shower spray, hot water, skin creams, ointments, or lotions other than what you have been instructed to use 2 weeks following your procedure.

 - After a lip procedure, keep your lips moist at all times.
 Avoid spicy foods or heat.
 If using herpes medication, continue as prescribed.
 Do not use teeth bleaching products until fully healed.